EXERCISE AND YOUR HEALTH

 What is spiritual development?
 Then, you may say, what is the purpose of life, if it is not to have experiences that make one feel really good?
 This is a good question that is addressed in several articles on this website.
 Here I will give just a brief answer.

-The purpose and goal of spiritual development, as the words are used at this website, is to develop the brain and the special abilities with which each of is born.
+The purpose and goal of spiritual development, as the words are used at this website, is to develop the brain and lengthen life.
 That is the essence of spiritual development, not the development of a muscular figure, or great flexibility or great physical endurance.
 These are but shadows of the much greater abilities that human beings can develop by using their minds, their intuition, and other faculties that can be developed in all of us.

 Some people want and believe one can have it both ways.
 That is, one can be an athlete and develop spiritually as well.
 Indeed, there are a number of books promoting this approach.
 However, for the type of development we suggest, physical activity, beyond that needed for your daily life, will inevitably get in the way, as one needs loads of extra rest and sleep, for example.
 Also, the lifestyle of the athlete usually is not healthful, including the diet of carbohydrates and fats, at times, and more.
 Thus, I do not believe one can really combine the two.